238 Civitan Bldg, Durham, NC 27710

 Box 3173 Med Ctr, Durham, NC 27710

 My major research interest is in examining the effectiveness of services for severely mentally ill individuals, including factors that improve or impede good outcomes.
-Current research includes: the effectiveness of involuntary outpatient commitment, psychiatric advance directives and antipsychotic medications.
+Current research includes: the effectiveness of involuntary outpatient commitment, psychiatric advance directives, criminal justice outcomes for persons with mental illnesses, violence and mental illness and antipsychotic medications.

 I also served as member of the MacArthur Foundation Research Network on Mandated Community Treatment.
 In this and related work we are examining the role legal tools such as Psychiatric Advance Directives may play in improving outcomes for persons with severe mental illness.
 In this regard, I served as Co-PI with Jeffrey Swanson of a NIMH study examining the effectiveness of Psychiatric Advance Directives and a MacArthur Foundation grant supporting their dissemination.
 We are also evaluating New York's Assisted Outpatient Treatment Program (Kendra's Law) and estimating the cost of criminal justice involvement in severely mentally ill individuals.